 Have a clear progression

 My final piece to make Olympic lifts safe is to have a clear progression.
-In fact you must have a clear progression of both teaching, and of movements.
+You must have a clear progression of both teachings, and movements.

 A clear teaching progression will allow you to equip your clients with the appropriate movements at the appropriate times.
 You will never be at a loss for what a client should be learning at any specific time, and they will always be learning the movement that is right for them.

 A clear progression of movement allows you to expand an individual’s program to fit their needs.
 In this sense having a hierarchy of movements is important.
 My hierarchy goes like this:

 - Power snatch

 This hierarchy is based on the ease with which individuals can learn these movements and loosely around the amount of mobility required to complete the movement, moving from least to most.
 In this way, you can continue to improve mobility until an athlete is prepared to complete the movement.

 I have been fortunate to not suffer any injuries while Olympic lifting over the past 15 years.
 Not “lucky” but fortunate to be a part of programs with clear progressions, logical loading patterns, and great teachers with great progressions.
 This combination has allowed me to stay healthy, and constantly strive to become a more powerful athlete.